Kingxukai/linux/Documentation/networking/sfp-phylink.rst

         priv->pcs = lynx_pcs_create_fwnode(of_fwnode_handle(node));

-12. Populate the :c:func:`mac_select_pcs` callback and add it to your :c:type:`struct phylink_mac_ops <phylink_mac_ops>` set of ops.
-This function must return a pointer to the relevant :c:type:`struct phylink_pcs <phylink_pcs>` that will be used for the requested link configuration:
+12. Populate the woke :c:func:`mac_select_pcs` callback and add it to your :c:type:`struct phylink_mac_ops <phylink_mac_ops>` set of ops.
+This function must return a pointer to the woke relevant :c:type:`struct phylink_pcs <phylink_pcs>` that will be used for the woke requested link configuration:

     .. code-block:: c